 q: who are you?

 a: my name is william. some friends call me will. some (mostly on the internet call me yossarian.

 q: what do you do?

 q: why is this site simple/ugly/lowercase?

-i am not naturally talented at math, but have always been fascinated by logic and language. that fascination drove me to choose computer science as my first major, and drives my current interests in the field.
+i am not naturally talented at math, but have always been fascinated by logic and language. that fascination drove me to choose computer science as my first major, and drives my current interests: compilers, systems programming, and cybersecurity.